cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 --------------

 :code:`python plot_consensus.py --labellist FILE --ensemblesfolder DIR --resultsfolder DIR`

+This script imports the `determine_outliers` function and `ensemble_template` string from `compare_models_groundtruth`.
+It creates its own version of `parse_modelname`
+#TODO - can these be unified?
+The difference is between line 71 of the original script and line 24-25 here: Here we assume that our inputs are result.json files in the first argument- string.we can at the very least unify the return: given frames, and seed?
+It determines what we want to do downstream with this.

 This script plots the results of the previous script, i.e. consensus performance from each ensemble.